eamonwhiter73/IOSObjCWebSockets/readme.md

 **IOSObjCWebSockets**

-Code to help with TLS web sockets, and their respective connections between iOS and a basic NodeJS TLS Server.
+Class to help with TLS web sockets, and their respective connections between iOS and a basic NodeJS TLS Server.

 IMPORTANT RESOURCES